 The Alliance also knows that if it wants homeowners to adopt more climate-forward heating and cooling systems, it needs to get the word out about heat pumps!

 In 2024, Alliance members joined community-based groups like The Harvard Climate Initiative, Sustainable Stowe, Dover Unplugged, and the North Parish Climate Justice Group to present at more than 30 events, both virtually and in person.
-Alliance members answered questions about installing heat pumps, cost estimates, and how to get started replacing an aging HVAC system.
-Together, these conferences, talks and Q & A sessions helped educate another several hundred people about lowering carbon emissions at home.
+At these gatherings, Alliance members answered questions about installing heat pumps, cost estimates, and how to get started replacing an aging HVAC system.

-Last but not least, the HeatSmart Alliance completed a major overhaul of its website!
-Our Communications Working Group partnered with a web developer during the summer and fall to reorganize all the information on our digital home and present it in a more visually appealing way.
-The working group edited all the content for readability and added interactive maps.
-We hope you love the result as much as we do!
+Last but not least, the Alliance completed a major overhaul of its website!
+It reorganized all the information on its digital home and presented it in a more visually appealing way.
+It edited all the content for readability and added interactive maps.
+Now that it’s finished, it hopes you love the result as much as its members do!

-In 2025, our goal is to continue the positive momentum and help even more people install heat pumps, while continuing to spread the word about how efficient, safe, and comfortable these technologies can be.
+In 2025, its goal is to keep building the positive momentum and help even more people install heat pumps, while continuing to spread the word about how efficient, safe, and comfortable these technologies can be.

-Stay tuned to learn more, including what our technology working group has been up to, as well as changes in our organization!
+Stay tuned to learn more, including what the technology working group has been up to, as well as changes in the Alliance’s organization!